Artheanos/Simple-TS-Discord-Bot/README.md

 # This is a simple discord bot written in TypeScript
 Setup
 ---
+`yt-dlp` is required to play songs from Youtube
 #### First you have to configure the bot

 * Go to the project folder